James-Harkins/tea_subscription/README.md

 ## Setup

-To set up this repository locally, follow the below steps:
+To set up this repository locally, follow the below instructions:

 1. Fork this repository.
 2. Clone the repository to your local machine.